amitdas022/application-demo/README.md

 -   **Logout**: When a user logs out, their local session is cleared, and they are redirected to Okta CIC's logout endpoint to terminate their session.
 Okta CIC then redirects them back to your application's login page.

 -   **User Management (Admin)**: Authenticated admin users can perform CRUD operations (Create, Read, Update, Delete) on users via the "Admin" page.
-This is handled by backend API calls from `/api/okta-user-management.js` to the Okta Management API using an Okta API Token. **Crucially, these backend calls are protected by server-side authorization, validating the calling user's access token and ensuring they possess the 'Admin' role.**
+This is handled by backend API calls from `/api/okta-user-management.js` to the Okta Management API using a dynamically obtained **OAuth 2.0 Access Token (via Private Key JWT)**. **Crucially, these backend calls are protected by server-side authorization, validating the calling end-user's access token and ensuring they possess the 'Admin' role.**

-    * **New User Onboarding Automation:** When a new user is created through the application's interface, they are automatically assigned to the `AccessBoardUsers` Okta group.
+    -   **New User Onboarding Automation:** When a new user is created through the application's interface, they are automatically assigned to the `AccessBoardUsers` Okta group.
 This ensures immediate access to the application for newly registered users, provided this group is assigned to your Okta application.

 -   **Role Management (Admin)**: Admin users can assign or unassign the `'Admin'` role (which corresponds to membership in an "Admin" group in Okta) to other users from the "Admin" page.
 This also uses the Okta Management API via the backend (`/api/okta-user-management.js`), with **server-side authorization** applied.